elephantscale/es-training-new/kafka/slides/Kafka-Streams.md

   - For more distributed mode worker configuration: http://docs.confluent.io/current/connect/userguide.html#configuring-workers

 ---
-## Kafka Connect – Running A Instance
+## Kafka Connect – Running an Instance

 * It is recommended to run Kafka Connect on containerized environments such as Kubernetes, Mesos, Docker Swarm, or  YARN.